 More picture perfect shots along the river!

-Of course I had to stop and snap a photo when walking past this vast field of flowers.
+Of course I had to stop and snap a photo when walking past this forest-field full of flowers.

 Our last day in Belgium was spent another train ride away from Brussels in Ghent.
 I would almost go so far to say Ghent was my favorite of the 3 cities.
 It was a lot calmer and less populated with tourists.
 Additionally, it seemed the entire city ran along the river!